vkt2024/ai-fitness-coach-mcp/README.md

+## License

+This project is licensed under the MIT License.
+If you use this project, please give proper credit.

 # AI Fitness Coach (Local LLM + MCP Tools)

 An AI-powered fitness assistant built with **LangGraph**, **Ollama**, and **MCP tools**.